 By Susan Braden

-Long-term use of the drug methamphetamine can result in severe oral disease that advances more quickly than typical cases.
+Long-term use of the drug methamphetamine, or meth as it is more commonly referred to, can result in severe oral disease that advances more quickly than typical cases.
 Once this condition sets in, the cost to treat it can be extensive, so cheap dental care is often a necessity.
-The common occurrence of "meth mouth" could be the key to identifying underground users.

 The highly addictive methamphetamine is toxic to the nervous system, leading to horrible psychological, medical and behavioral consequences.
 The National Institute on Drug Abuse reports that more than 1.4 million Americans habitually use the psychostimulant, while an estimated 10 million have tried it at least once.
 While the abuse and creation of methamphetamine is widely covered and researched, scientists know very little about precisely what causes the accelerated tooth decay known as meth mouth.

 Users generally appear healthy in the early stages of meth abuse, and signs can appear first inside the mouth.
 However, because of a lack of knowledge about the reasons behind the drug’s link to oral health, dentists are not always able to identify and treat the problem in its early stages.
 Though meth users may still pursue cheap care at a dentist, the dentist may not recognize the signs.

 However, new studies show that dentists may be the new key to getting meth users the oral and medical help they need.
 In line with this research, the National Institute on Drug Abuse has granted nearly $2 million to the UCLA School of Dentistry to study meth mouth.